sosolol/zip.tool.download/READ_ME.txt

    4).
 Run "Install-Packages.cmd" as a admin.

    5).
-If this still ins't working, install the packages manually (listed below in "Code")
+If this still ins't working, skill issue.
-       ). if it still doesn't work thats a skill issue.

 How to set-up cookies / uid:
    1).
-Cookies and UID are editable inside of "zip-systems/src/Config.json"
+This file is already set up to use ZipAudioBot and verify to Corrupted.
    2).
-This file is already set up to use ZipAudioBot and verify to Corrupted.

-Code:

-npm i gradient-string noblox.js node-fetch@2.6.12 node-bash-title request fs-extra axios cheerio soundcloud-downloader fluent-ffmpeg @ffmpeg-installer/ffmpeg discord-rpc
+Cookies and the uid are changed using the "Settings" option.